andrewan2001/EU-antibiotic-sales/README.md

 since 2010 to better understand this issue.
 The following analysis is based on the European Medicines Agency's European Surveillance of Veterinary Antimicrobial Consumption database (ESVAC) and captures sale data from 2010 - 2021.
-The following visualizes total antibiotic sale for livestock in European countries and determine if there have been significant reductions to antibiotic sale in the past decade.
+The following visualizes total antibiotic sale for livestock in all and top 8 highest using European countries and determine if there have been significant reductions to antibiotic sale in the past decade.